-Low level concerns should be reported to the Headmaster of Hampton Pre-Prep & Prep (who is also the Deputy Designated Safeguarding Lead - DDSL) or the Designated Safeguarding Lead (DSL), Mrs I Murphy (Head of Pre-Prep).
+Low level concerns should be reported to the ) DDSL, Mrs Murphy (Head of Pre-Prep), or the Hampton Pre-Prep & Prep Headmaster.

 Where the low-level concern relates to the Headmaster of Hampton Pre-Prep & Prep, or where there is a conflict of interest in reporting the matter to the Headmaster, this should be reported directly to The Headmaster of the Trust.